Certifying superheroes

 A purpose-built BTL activation turning a simple hygiene message into a hands-on superhero enrolment experience for children and parents.

 The system was intentionally lightweight.
 One side of an A4 explained the “superhero mission”; the other became the certificate itself.
 Parents completed the name, explained the “special powers” (brushing), and verified progress using simple stickers—one for each successful morning and night.
-Complete the week, earn the final superhero badge, get the certificate signed, wear the sticker with pride.
+Complete the week, earn the final superhero badge, get the certificate signed, and wear the sticker with pride.
 No apps.
 No lectures.
-Just commitment, recognition, and shared accountability—delivered within the original BTL budget by stripping away fluff and focusing on what actually motivates behaviour.
+Just commitment, recognition, and shared accountability, delivered within the original BTL budget by stripping away fluff and focusing on what actually motivates behaviour.

 THE RESULTS